snakemake/snakemake/docs/tutorial/basics.rst

 you will see how Snakemake wants to run first the rule ``bwa_map`` and then the rule ``samtools_sort`` to create the desired target file: as mentioned before, the dependencies are resolved automatically by matching file names.

+.. sidebar:: Note

+  It is best practice to have subsequent steps of a workflow in separate, unique, output folders.
+This keeps the working directory structured.
+Further, such unique prefixes allow Snakemake to quickly discard most rules in its search for rules that can provide the requested input.
+This accelerates the resolution of the rule dependencies in a workflow.

 Step 4: Indexing read alignments and visualizing the DAG of jobs
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::